Varicose Veins During Pregnancy

 Taking measures to prevent varicosities can save you a lot of trouble later.
 Following practices can help prevention:

 As mentioned before, the inferior vena cava that carries blood from your limbs is situated on the right-hand-side of your body.
-Sleeping on your left eases up the pressure and helps balance blood flow.
-Also, it is desirable that you change positions throughout the day
+Sleeping on your left can ease up the pressure and help balance the blood flow.
+Also, it is desirable that you change positions throughout the day when sleeping.

-Exercising increases blood flow and does not let blood get collected.
+Exercising increases blood flow and does not let the blood to collect.
 Moderate exercise during pregnancy is safe and actually recommended by experts.
 The experts at American College of Obstetricians and Gynaecologists advise that regular, moderate exercise for 30 minutes or more keeps blood flow healthy.
-Pelvic floor exercises are most helpful in preventing varicosities, though regular brisk walks are also good
+Pelvic floor exercises are most helpful in preventing varicosities, though regular brisk walks are also good.

 3. Keeping Your Legs Elevated